reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 Couple of things to note here:

 ### Providing a Stack Trace
-Providing stack trace in the error response can save our developers and QA engineers trouble of crawling through the log files.
+Providing stack trace in the error response can save our developers and QA engineers the trouble of crawling through the log files.

 As we saw in [Spring Boot's Default Exception Handling Mechanism](#spring-boots-default-exception-handling-mechanism), Spring already provides us with this functionality.
 But now, as we are handling error responses ourselves, this also needs to be handled by us.

-To achieve this, first we have introduced a server-side configuration property named `reflectoring.trace` which, if set to `true`, will enable the `stackTrace` field in the response.
-In order to actually get a `stackTrace` in an API response, our clients must additionally pass
+To achieve this, we have first introduced a server-side configuration property named `reflectoring.trace` which, if set to `true`, To achieve this, we have first introduced a server-side configuration property named `reflectoring.trace` which, if set to `true`, will enable the `stackTrace` field in the response.
+To actually get a `stackTrace` in an API response, our clients must additionally pass the
 `trace` parameter with the value `true`:

 ```text
 curl --location --request GET 'http://localhost:8080/product/1?trace=true'
 ```

-Now, as the behavior of `stackTrace` is controlled by our feature flag in our properties file, we can remove it or set to `false` when we deploy in production environments.
+Now, as the behavior of `stackTrace` is controlled by our feature flag in our properties file, we can remove it or set it to `false` when we deploy in production environments.

 ### Catch-All Exception Handler